opalmedapps/opal-db-management/README.md

 This is the README
 # DBV Docker Container
-Opal's databases are separared in 3 differents repos.
-The purpose of this project is to run a Docker container that install and manage all the DBS in one place.
+Opal's databases are separated in 3 different repos.
+The purpose of this project is to run a Docker container that installs and manages all the DBs in one place.

 ## Prerequisites
 - You need to have access to the 3 following repositories:
     1. OpalDB: https://gitlab.com/opalmedapps/dbv_opaldb
     2. QuestionnaireDB: https://gitlab.com/opalmedapps/dbv_questionnairedb
     3. registerdb: https://gitlab.com/opalmedapps/dbv_registerdb

 - Install docker on your local machine.
-It is stongly suggested to install Docker-desktop as well.
+It is strongly suggested to install Docker-desktop as well.
     - https://www.docker.com/products/docker-desktop

-- Generate an SSH key to login to Gitlab.
+- Generate an SSH key to login to GitLab (if you haven't yet).
     - https://docs.gitlab.com/ee/ssh/index.html#generate-an-ssh-key-pair

-- Have git install on your local machine
+- Have git installed on your local machine

 ## Installation
 ### Step 1